tudelft-cda-lab/CATMA/README.md

 ```

 ## Acknowledgements
-This tool is developed within the context of the AssureMOSS project[!AssureMOSS project](https://assuremoss.eu), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 952647.
+This tool is developed within the context of the [AssureMOSS project](https://assuremoss.eu), which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 952647.